eslamakram/myFirstapp/README.md

 4. finished: 9:45 pm
 5. actual time to complete : 6 hours

+## class-04

+1. number and name of features: 1 features( Display a form to select beast according users' selection)
+2. estimate of time to complete: 3 hours
+3. start time : 3 pm
+4. finished: 9 pm
+5. actual time to complete : 6 hours

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).